 What Is The PIT Count Like?

 Cold!
-But it was heartwarming last night to see everyone come out to support an end to homelessness.
-More than 300 volunteers stepped up last night, six times more than the 50 who were doing the PIT count just a few years ago.
+But it was heartwarming to see everyone come out to support an end to homelessness.
+More than 300 volunteers stepped up in 2015, six times more than the 50 who were doing the PIT count just a few years ago.
 Even Mayor Bowser came and said a few words.

 Surveying the homeless members of our community at night was a humbling experience.
 Volunteers were able to see exactly how meager sleeping arrangements were, talk to couples huddled together for warmth, learn people’s names, and hear their stories in their own words.

 While the PIT count is an important strategy for shaping homelessness policy, it’s also a powerful experience of meeting our city’s most vulnerable members and seeing where they live.
 It’s our annual trip out to the margins, where we seek out the people who are too often ignored during the daytime.

 This spring, after all the data is collected and tallied, we will have a better sense of what homelessness looks like in DC (no PIT count can be entirely accurate, since many homeless individuals and families stay with friends, family, and in their cars, avoiding the count and going uncounted).
 But if the PIT count interests you, I encourage you to get involved with your local homeless service provider.
 We need your help as volunteers, and would like you to get to know the people we serve.